AlvaroRodriguezGallardo/src-brokering/docs/OSCAR/README.md

 ## Instalation.
 Deployment on K3s with Ansible

+We can configure OSCAR with other IoT computers or virtual machines if we follow this steps

 1- Clone the repository and move into ansible folder:
 ```
 git clone https://github.com/grycap/oscar.git